 Mrs Louise Ladds is the new Director of Pastoral Care and Wellbeing at Wakefield Girls’ High School.

 I am delighted to have been appointed co-opted governor at Streethouse school.
 Although I have worked with school governors for many roles as a teacher and most lately as a member of the senior leadership team, I consider this to be an exciting new chapter in my career and an amazing opportunity to give back to the local community.

 I am also new to the area as I start a new job this September as Assistant Head, Director of Pastoral Care and Wellbeing and Designated Safeguarding Lead at Wakefield Girls’ High School, after spending eleven years at Giggleswick School, an independent boarding and day school in the north of England for children aged 2 to 18 years.
 There, I was Assistant Pastoral Lead for 2 years and prior to that was a Housemistress for 6 years.
 Enabling children to enjoy a happy, enriching childhood with opportunities to reach their potential now and in the future and to feel safe and cared for is key to my values and aims as an educator.

 Growing up in the 21st Century has never been so challenging to this generation of children and we must ensure that they have the skills and resilience to deal with modern day challenges such as cyber safety, the impact of Covid and low self-esteem.
 I hope that my 25 years of teaching experience based in a variety of settings can make a difference at Streethouse School and help the governing body to drive forward new innovations and implement strategies to ensure that the school provides excellence across all areas of school life.

 Deborah Morris– Co-Opted Governor

-please get in touch with us!
+in the future, please get in touch with us!